Skip to navigation Skip to content

 Consideration may also be required into the timing of the revocation in cases where an EPOA has also been invoked due to customer’s incapacity.
 If unsure, send a referral to the Level 2 Policy Helpdesk for advice.

-If the attorney is a:
+If the appointed person is a/an:

 3